 Disallowance of deduction for employee compensation in excess of \$1 million.
+Publicly-held corporations

-Publicly-held corporations may not deduct compensation to a "covered employee" to the extent that the compensation exceeds \$1 million.
+"covered employee" to the extent that the compensation exceeds \$1 million.
 Generally, a covered employee is:

 • The chief executive officer of the corporation (or an individual acting in that capacity) as of the end of the tax year or